 - How many name variations, addresses, aliases, telephone numbers, and emails are included in each search?

-- How easily it is to follow self-removal instructions (if they are provided)?
+- How easily is it to follow self-removal instructions (if they are provided)?

 - Which people-search sites are included for each service?